Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/02-boiler-plate/README.md

 - Now we can click on the html file and see our small piece of code up and running.

-> **Note down** this is not the optimal solution, in next steps we will proper generate
+> **Note down** this is not the optimal solution, in next steps we will properly generate
 > an HTML file and use a plugin to inject the starting scripts.

 # About Basefactor + Lemoncode